Layr-Labs/eigenlayer-contracts/docs/core/AVSDirectory.md

 * [`AVSDirectory.registerOperatorToAVS`](#registeroperatortoavs)
 * [`AVSDirectory.deregisterOperatorFromAVS`](#deregisteroperatorfromavs)

-In a future release, this contract will implement additional interactions that relate to (i) rewarding Operators for the services they provide and (ii) slashing Operators that misbehave.
+In a future release, this contract will implement additional interactions that relate to (i) rewarding Operators for the services they provide and (ii) slashing Operators who misbehave.
 Currently, these features are not implemented.

 ---